General Exam Questions

 How do I apply for the certifying exam?

 Applications for all certifying exams are available on the ABP website.
-To apply, please log in to your online portfolio with your user name and password, then click Apply for Exams.
+To apply, please log in to your ABP Portfolio with your user name and password, then click Apply for Exams.
 Next, click Initial Certification Examination, and click the link for General Pediatrics Certifying Examination or Subspecialty Certifying Examination.

 When must my training be completed in order to apply for certification?